Quantum Key Distribution via Charge Teleportation: Noise and Errors

 Figure~\ref{fig:mixture-main} reveals a critical performance difference between energy and charge teleportation.
 This difference in robustness stems from the nature of the observables themselves.
 The energy teleportation signal is highly sensitive to the local energy expectation value $\langle H_B\rangle$.
 Low-lying excitations contribute a large positive energy offset, which can easily overwhelm the negative teleported signal originating from the ground state component, causing a premature sign-flip fatal to the QKD protocol.

 In contrast, the charge observable $Q_B$, which is related to local spin parity, is less sensitive to these absolute energy shifts.
 The quantum correlations responsible for generating the signal's sign (the $\eta_Q$ term) often retain their structure across different low-energy states.
 As a result, the contribution from the excited state does not introduce a large positive offset, and the teleported charge signal remains negative over a much wider range of error probabilities, merely decreasing in magnitude.
 While both signals degrade as the mixture probability $p$ increases, the energy signal frequently crosses zero and becomes positive at moderate error levels ($p \approx 0.15-0.25$) \cite{QKDbyQET}, a critical vulnerability that is evident in our energy simulations shown in Appendix Fig.~\ref{fig:nn_X_num_mixture_error_appendix} and Fig.~\ref{fig:nn_Y_num_mixture_error_appendix}.
 In contrast, the charge signal often remains negative even at high error probabilities, merely decreasing in magnitude.
-This superior robustness of charge stems from the nature of the observables.
+This superior robustness of charge stems from the nature of the observables - because charge is related to symmetry which is preserved in low-lying excitations, whereas energy is directly corrupted by the excitation gap.
 Low-lying excitations can significantly alter the local energy expectation value $\langle H_B \rangle$, contributing a large positive offset term ($\xi_H$) that overwhelms the negative teleported signal from the ground state.
 The charge observable $Q_B$, which is tied to local spin parity, is less sensitive to such energy shifts.
 The correlations responsible for charge teleportation ($\eta_Q$) often retain their sign across different low-energy manifolds, preserving the integrity of the key bit.

 The Qiskit simulations (top panels of Fig.~\ref{fig:mixture-main}) corroborate these findings while also illustrating the practical measurement challenges.
 The energy plots exhibit significant statistical variance, a direct result of the weak signal and the error propagation from measuring non-commuting terms (Appendix~\ref{appendix:stats-analysis}).
 The charge plots are markedly smoother, underscoring not only its theoretical robustness but also its superior statistical stability in a measurement context.
 This trend holds across all tested Hamiltonians and system sizes, as detailed in Appendix~\ref{appendix:noise-errors}.